Garmin HRM 600 Review: The Chest Strap Garmin Power Users Were Waiting For

 Who Should Buy the Garmin HRM 600?

-Triathletes You need running dynamics, swim heart-rate storage, and reliable training data across disciplines.
+• Triathletes: You need running dynamics, swim heart-rate storage, and reliable data across disciplines.

 Who Should Skip It?

-• Budget shoppers: HRM-Dual is enough for basic heart rate.
+• Budget shoppers: HRM-Dual is enough for basic heart-rate broadcasting.

-• Non-Garmin users: Polar H10 may offer better value if you do not need Garmin-specific features.
+• Non-Garmin users: Polar H10 may offer better value if you do not need Garmin-specific analytics.

 • Casual exercisers: A wrist-based Garmin watch or fitness tracker may already be enough.

-• Coin-cell loyalists: HRM-Pro Plus or Polar H10 may fit your preference better.
+• Coin-cell loyalists: HRM-Pro Plus or Polar H10 may better match your battery preference.

-For affordable wearable options, see our best budget smartwatches for fitness tracking.
-For weight-loss-focused tracking, see our best fitness trackers for weight loss.
+For more affordable wearable options, read our guide to the best budget smartwatches for fitness tracking.
+For weight-loss-focused tracking, see our guide to the best fitness trackers for weight loss.

 How to Set Up the Garmin HRM 600

 2. Moisten the strap electrodes.
-This improves contact, especially before you sweat.
+This improves contact before you sweat.

 4. Wake the module.
-Use the button and LED status to confirm it is ready.
+Use the button and LED status to confirm it is active.

-5. Pair it in Garmin Connect or your Garmin watch sensor menu.
-Secure BLE features require compatible Garmin devices.
+5. Pair it correctly.
+Use Garmin Connect or your Garmin watch sensor menu instead of only your phone’s Bluetooth settings.

-6. Start your activity from the correct device or app.
+6. Start the right activity.
 Use your watch for normal workouts or Garmin Connect for supported watch-free recording.

 Troubleshooting Dropouts